ghdl/ghdl-cosim/doc/vhpidirect/examples/vffi_user.rst

 *********************************************

-This is a synthetic example that uses all the supported/defined data types and the helper functions in ``vffi_user.h`` for converting fat pointers to sets of C types.
+This is a synthetic example that uses all the supported/defined data types and the helper functions in ``vffi_user.h`` for converting simple values, constrained arrays and multidimensional unconstrained arrays (fat pointers) to sets of C types.
 Hence, it is a regression test for the header file.

 :cosimtree:`xyce <vhpidirect/vffi_user/xyce>`